St. Augustine

 North Carolina State University in 1980.
 It has a medium green color

 with a coarse texture.
-It is susceptible to chinch bugs and brown patch disease.
-This
+It is susceptible to chinch bugs, but this

-variety of St. Augustine grass is tolerant of lower temperatures.
+variety of St. Augustine grass is tolerant to lower temperatures.

 peak summertime heat, Raleigh has been noted to yellow and not grow